why-trv/lyth-vscode-color-theme/README.md

 ## Goals / Considerations

 - Use OKLCH, it's much easier to shift colors around.
+- Deriving themes should be easy.
+You shouldn't need to redefine lots of colors to tweak overall brightness, contrast etc.
 - Use neutral gray backgrounds.
 Tinting is likely to mess with color temperature perception when doing GUI / graphics design work.
 - Make use of lightness to differentiate stuff.
 Let more 'technical' bits like punctuation, namespace prefixes and casts fade to background.
 - Stuff like `&` for references and `*` for pointers should be contrasting enough to easily notice.